GITrans/UE4_BoilerplatePlugin/README.md

 - connects to the `user's Raiden Node` if given access, to send the payment for the chosen move with the above payment identifier
 - controls the game time intervals based on the received values from the `GameGuardian Server`
 - sends the unencrypted move data to the `GameGuardian Server` after the first stage of the game is finalized
-- sends a signal to
+- sends a signal to the `GameGuardian Server` that the game has ended and it expects the game results & robot duel

+## Game Sequence

+![Game Seq